jgiroux8/T_FFTRadNet/ReadMe.md

 # T-FFTRadNet:  Object Detection with Swin Vision Transformers from Raw ADC Radar Signals
+Accepted into the Bravo Workshop at ICCV 2023.

 This repository contains all code needed to reproduce experiments and is based on the implementation from [ValeoAI](https://github.com/valeoai/RADIal).

-HD Radar (RadIal dataset) and LD Radar (RADDet dataset) models are split into seperate folders.
+HD Radar (RadIal dataset) and LD Radar (RADDet dataset) models are split into separate folders.
 Each folder follows a similar structure.

+# Abstract
+Object detection utilizing Frequency Modulated Continuous Wave radar is becoming increasingly popular in the field of autonomous systems.
+Radar does not possess the same drawbacks seen by other emission-based sensors such as LiDAR, primarily the degradation or loss of return signals due to weather conditions such as rain or snow.
+However, radar does possess traits that make it unsuitable for standard emission-based deep learning representations such as point clouds.
+Radar point clouds tend to be sparse and therefore information extraction is not efficient.
+To overcome this, more traditional digital signal processing pipelines were adapted to form inputs residing directly in the frequency domain via Fast Fourier Transforms.
+Commonly, three transformations were used to form Range-Azimuth-Doppler cubes in which deep learning algorithms could perform object detection.
+This too has drawbacks, namely the pre-processing costs associated with performing multiple Fourier Transforms and normalization.
+We explore the possibility of operating on raw radar inputs from analog to digital converters via the utilization of complex transformation layers.
+Moreover, we introduce hierarchical Swin Vision transformers to the field of radar object detection and show their capability to operate on inputs varying in pre-processing, along with different radar configurations, i.e., relatively low and high numbers of transmitters and receivers, while obtaining on par or better results than the state-of-the-art.
 # Contents
 - [Requirements](#Section-1)
 - [Dataset Access](#Section-2)